LoricAndre/dotfiles/README.md

 The root Makefile lists all dependencies, exposes the main targets and the `parse_%` target, used by the dependency-specific makefiles.
 Modifying this one should be enough when setting them up on a new system for example.

 The level 2 makefiles are dependency-specific.
-They have to expose the `link_xxxxx` target, which is a dependency for the `dotfiles` one.
+They have to expose the `xxxxx` target, which is a dependency for the `dotfiles` one.
-Some of them have a `build_xxxxx` target, required by the `link_xxxxx`.
+Some of them have a `build_xxxxx` target, required by the `xxxxx`.
 This one usually has the following syntax :
 ```make
 build_xxxxx: DIR = $(DOTFILES)/xxxxx # The base dir for this dependency
 build_xxxxx: FILE = config # The path to the file from the base dir